andyolsen/hello-world-repo/week03/2021-02-01/readme.md

 * Slides 14...27 - Regular Expressions

 ## Lab
-* Have a go at Lab 7, all exercises.
+* Have a go at Lab 7, all exercises